BossEmma/SchoolPortal/README.md

-# School-Portal:
+# School-Portal
-  ### A School Management Portal for Secondary and Primary Schools
+  A School Management Portal for Secondary and Primary Schools

 ## Technologies: